 Nam Ngo Thanh

 Nam Ngo Thanh is now a primary school teacher in Ho Chi Minh City, Vietnam.
 He has authored multiple articles, and he has been nationally and internationally recognized for the implementation of creativity and the integration of technology into his teaching.
 He is the founder of the global project Five Safe Fingers, Kindness Everyday, Stem, #SGDs in actionc,...
 In 2015, he was presented with the Microsoft Innovative Educator Expert Award, and in the same year he represented Vietnam at the Microsoft Global Forum.
 He is now Microsoft Master Trainer, Skype Master Teacher, and Microsoft Learning Consultant.
 He works passionately to develop creative approaches to delivering quality education to his students in ways that inspire them to learn.
-He has selected in top 50 Global Teacher Prize Finalist and he is also the winner of Asia Educator of the year 2017, 2018 Global Innovation Collaboration Award and Digital Citizenship Champion.
+He has selected in top 50 Global Teacher Prize Finalist and he is also the winner of Asia Educator of the year 2017, 2018 Global Innovation Collaboration Award, Digital Citizenship Champion, Best Teacher of the year Award, Leader for change award and Outstanding in Education Award.

 - Primary school teacher of Maths, Science, History, Geography and Vietnamese